 Our audited consolidated financial statements were prepared assuming that we will continue as a going concern.
 However, the report of our independent registered public accounting firm included elsewhere in this Prospectus contains an explanatory paragraph on our consolidated financial statements stating there is substantial doubt about our ability to continue as a going concern, meaning that we may not be able to continue in operation for the foreseeable future or be able to realize assets and discharge liabilities in the ordinary course of operations.
 Such an opinion could materially limit our ability to raise additional funds through the issuance of new debt or equity securities or otherwise.
-There is no assurance that sufficient financing will be available when needed to allow us to continue as a going concern may also make it more difficult to raise additional funds or operate our business due to concerns about our ability to meet our contractual obligations.
+There is no assurance that sufficient financing will be available when needed to allow us to continue as a going concern.
+The perception that we may not be able to continue as a going concern may also make it more difficult to raise additional funds or operate our business due to concerns about our ability to meet our contractual obligations.